 The town would create a special taxing district for all Village of Mannsville water users and continue to operate it as a stand-alone system.
 The \$1.3 million water debt would remain with the water district and continue to be paid for by former village residents.

-If the village dissolved, the town board would have the discretion to change the water rates.
-However, the rates cannot be increased beyond the point of sustaining the water system.
+If the village dissolved, the town board would have the responsibility to set water rates at a level that will sustain the water system.